juice-shop/juice-shop/REFERENCES.md

 # References

-> Did you write a blog post, magazine article or do a podcast about or
-> mentioning OWASP Juice Shop?
-Add it to this file and open a Pull
-> Request!
-The same goes for conference or meetup talks, workshops or
-> trainings you did where you included this project!
+Did you write a blog post, magazine article or do a podcast about or mentioning OWASP Juice Shop?
+Add it to this file and open a PR!
+The same goes for conference or meetup talks, workshops or trainings you did where this project was mentioned!

->
-> **Spoiler Warning!** :bulb: indicates resources that contain _hints for solving challenges_
+> **Spoiler Warning!** :bulb: indicates resources that contain _hints
-> of the OWASP Juice Shop.
-These are supposed to be helpful whenever you
+> for solving challenges_ of the OWASP Juice Shop.
+These are supposed to
-> get stuck. :trollface: indicates resources that _spoiler entire
+> be helpful whenever you get stuck. :trollface: indicates resources
-> challenge solutions_ so you might not want to view them before
+> that _spoiler entire challenge solutions_ so you might not want to
-> tackling these challenges yourself!
+> view them before tackling these challenges yourself!

 ## Web Links